How to rock your Twitter Chat with SlideShare: an interview with Mark Johnson, FAIA

 The momentum has just kept building from there.
 I recently embedded the presentation on various LinkedIn group pages for interior designers, and it’s generating some interesting comments among industry professionals.

-What opportunities have come to you as a result of sharing your presentations?
+What opportunities have come to you as a result of sharing

 My social media focus is largely B2B for the design community and building products industry.
 It's a very visual audience, so using high-quality imagery is part of my content-marketing strategy.
 Approximately 60 percent of my Twitter tweets contain links to rich content—either a website, blog, photo or video.
 Now I'm able to add presentations to that mix as another medium for deeper engagement.
 Here are two of the business benefits I'm seeing: